peteroupc/peteroupc.github.io/exporand.md

 3. If the geometric bag is accepted, either return the bag as is or fill the unsampled digits of the bag with uniform random digits as necessary to give the number an _n_-digit fractional part (similarly to **FillGeometricBag** above), where _n_ is a precision parameter, then return the resulting number.

-However, the speed of this step depends crucially on the mode (highest point) of _f_ at \[0, 1\].
+However, the speed of this algorithm depends crucially on the mode (highest point) of _f_ in \[0, 1\].
 As that mode approaches 0, the average rejection rate increases.
 Effectively, this step generates a point uniformly at random in a 1&times;1 area in space.
 If that mode is close to 0, _f_ will cover only a tiny portion of this area, so that the chance is high that the generated point will fall outside the area of _f_ and have to be rejected.

 The beta distribution's probability function at (1) fits the requirements of Keane and O'Brien (for `alpha` and `beta` both greater than 1), thus it can be simulated by Bernoulli factories and is covered by this general algorithm.